-The BSA Annual Health and Medical Record and NCAC Health Advisory Risk Factors forms can be found at www.gotogoshen.org/health.
+The Annual Health and Medical Record and NCAC Health Advisory Risk Factors forms can be found at www.gotogoshen.org/health.

 Before you leave for camp, make sure that all medical forms have been completed and signed by a physician and parent/guardian.
 Any person arriving at camp without a properly completed medical form will be restricted to the unit site until transportation to the nearest doctor to have a physical at their own expense has been completed, or until a completed form is sent electronically to camp.
-No one is permitted to stay at camp for more than 72 hours without Part C of their medical form signed by a physician, per National BSA policy.